Pylons/pyramid/docs/narr/traversal.rst

 object as a source of path information.

-In this chapter, we'll provide a high-level overview of traversal, explain the concept of an *object graph*,
+In this chapter, we'll provide a high-level overview of traversal, explain the concept of an *object graph*, and show how traversal might be used within an application.

 .. index::
    pair: traversal; high-level overview